estefaniagPerez/cyber-tips-reverse/02_jump_function/README.md

 ## Exploitation

 ### PayLoad
-We can exploit this vulnerability by crafting a payload that overwrites the *rbp* register with the address of the *sym.read_encrypt_key* function.
+We can craft a payload that overwrites the *rbp* register with the address of the *sym.read_encrypt_key* function.
 This way, when the program attempts to return from the current function, it will jump to *sym.read_encrypt_key* instead.

 We can use the *pwn* tool from [pwntools](https://docs.pwntools.com/en/stable/) to create the payload.
 First, ensure that pwntools is installed in your Python environment.
 Then, you can run the following script: